 Filters play a critical role in mitigating signal interference and allowing coexistence between bands In today's spectrally-crowded mobile environment.
 Designing form-factor filter solutions with low passband insertion loss and sufficient stopband rejection requires a design flow that supports filter synthesis through physical realization and verification.
-The NI AWR Design Environment platform addresses all stages and types of filter development, from lumped-element or distributed filters to more complex multiplexed, high-power, and high-Q cavity filters.
+The AWR Design Environment platform addresses all stages and types of filter development, from lumped-element or distributed filters to more complex multiplexed, high-power, and high-Q cavity filters.
 (Image courtesy of Jobson Consulting)

 Accelerate design starts with powerful synthesis of lumped and distributed filter types.